Terra Income Stock Volatility

 Terra Income Projected Return Density Against Market

-Given the investment horizon of 90 days Terra Income has a beta of 0.1092 .
-This usually implies as returns on the market go up, Terra Income average returns are expected to increase less than the benchmark.
-However, during the bear market, the loss on holding Terra Income will be expected to be much smaller as well.Most traded equities are subject to two types of risk - systematic (i.e., market) and unsystematic (i.e., nonmarket or company-specific) risk.
+Given the investment horizon of 90 days Terra Income has a beta of -0.0116 .
+This usually implies as returns on the benchmark increase, returns on holding Terra Income are expected to decrease at a much lower rate.
+During a bear market, however, Terra Income is likely to outperform the market.Most traded equities are subject to two types of risk - systematic (i.e., market) and unsystematic (i.e., nonmarket or company-specific) risk.
 Unsystematic risk is the risk that events specific to Terra Income or Capital Markets sector will adversely affect the stock's price.
 This type of risk can be diversified away by owning several different stocks in different industries whose stock prices have shown a small correlation to each other.
 On the other hand, systematic risk is the risk that Terra Income's price will be affected by overall stock market movements and cannot be diversified away.
 So, no matter how many positions you have, you cannot eliminate market risk.
 However, you can measure a Terra stock's historical response to market movements and buy it if you are comfortable with its volatility direction.
 Beta and standard deviation are two commonly used measures to help you make the right decision.

 | Returns |